Evyweb/ioctopus/README.md

 You can define a registry type or interface to get full type safety for your dependency injection keys and their corresponding types.
 This eliminates the need for manual casting when resolving dependencies.

+The container also validates that the dependencies you provide match what your classes or functions expect.
+TypeScript will catch errors at compile time such as omitting required dependencies or providing the wrong dependency types.

 ### Create the Registry

 Define a type or interface that maps your injection tokens to the desired types: